 Note that all Speakers must read, understand, and agree to our Code of Conduct.
 All talks and slides will need to follow our Code of Conduct.
 If you are unsure about any aspect of this, please ask us for clarification.

 If you’d like some guidance on how to create a talk proposal, take a look at our Example proposal.

 If you have any questions, please email us at email@example.com and let us know.

 Write the Docs Atlantic, online September 2023¶

-If you want to speak at Write the Docs, but can’t or don’t want to attend an in-person event, keep an eye out for Write the Docs Atlantic, coming in September 2023.
-This conference will entirely virtual, between the CEST and EDT timezones, so you can present or attend from anywhere.
+If you want to speak at Write the Docs but can’t or don’t want to attend an in-person event, keep an eye out for Write the Docs Atlantic, coming in September 2023.
+This conference is entirely virtual, between the Central European Summer Time (CEST) and Eastern Daylight Time (EDT) time zones, so you can present or attend from anywhere.